OPEnSLab-OSU/WeatherChimes/README.md

 - Insert your MongodB admin username into the quotes for `Mongo_username`
   - This can be found on the MongodB Project main page in the Database Access tab on the left side of the screen
 - Insert your MongodB admin password into the quotes for `Mongo_password`
-- Choose a name for the Database you want to send data from devices too, for WeatherChimes use `"Chime"`
 - Insert your MongodB MongodB unique cluster text into the quotes for `Mongo_unique_cluster_variable`

 - Insert your HiveMQ admin username into the quotes for `HiveMQ_username`